serhat-alkin/deel-be-api/README.md

 - I adopted a controller-service-dao architecture, in which the service layer handles the business logic and the dao layer manages interactions with the ORM to keep the codebase organized and scalable.
 - I tried to avoid having harcoded content (error messages, object types, error codes etc..) in the code.

+This task required approximately 3.5 hours to complete.

 ## Future improvements
 - DAO functions can be separated based on the objects they interact with.
 Keeping all ORM interactions in a single file could lead to complexity and maintenance issues in the future.